Employment Opportunities

 Exhibition Technician I

-Salary: $26.42-$31.52 hourly; salary placement based on skills, knowledge, and experience.
+Salary: $30-$35.79 hourly (seasonal part-time); salary placement based on skills, knowledge, and experience

-Under the direction of the Manager of Exhibition Design & Production, the Exhibition Technician I is responsible for readying galleries for the installation of artworks (but not handling artworks).
+Under the direction of the Associate Director of Exhibition Design & Production, the Exhibition Technician I is responsible for readying galleries for the installation of artworks (but not handling artworks).
 Duties include assisting artists installation; moving exhibition display components and materials; preparing areas for installation of graphics; and coordinating with other museum staff and contractors as needed.
 Work is seasonal and based on the Museum’s exhibition schedule.

 Requirements: